kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Throughput

 The default metric **gateway** setup has a maximum throughput of 34K metric data points/sec.
 If more data is sent to the gateway, it is refused.
-To increase the maximum throughput, use manual scaling.
+To increase the maximum throughput, manually scale out the gateway by increasing the number of replicas for the Metric gateway.

 The metric **agent** setup has a maximum throughput of 14K metric data points/sec per instance.
 If more data must be ingested, it is refused.
 If a metric data endpoint emits more than 50.000 metric data points per scrape loop, the metric agent refuses all the data.